grants/fetchPenTiTuGua/README.txt

-I just want to read these contents from a public web page in my Linux Box with my favorite editor - vim and in my terminal sumulator.
+I just want to read these contents from a public web page in my Linux Box with my favorite editor - vim and in my terminal simulator.

-Baby is coming, mother and I love you.
-Wish you safe and healty!
+Little princess, mother and I love you.
+Wish you safe and healthy, pretty and wise!